English International School Prague

 The English International School, Prague (EISP) was a fee-paying, international day school for pupils 2–18.
 The school followed the English curriculum and the teaching staff were primarily trained in the UK.

 It merged into the Prague British International School as of September 2018.

 History

 The school was founded in 1995.
 It was previously in Na Okruhu 395, Prague 4.
 Its final Prague 4 campus, Libuš campus at Brunelova 960/12, opened in 2007.
 This campus, now a part of the British International School of Prague, has a 6782 sqm building on a 18029 sqm plot of land.

 In 2015, Nord Anglia Education announced a global collaboration with The Juilliard School to enrich performing arts education in its schools.
 The English International School Prague became one of ten pioneering schools to begin embedding this collaboration in its performing arts teaching, commencing in September 2015.

-The final headmaster of the school was Mel Curtis who joined in 2017.

 Curriculum

 The school uses the National Curriculum of England, and offers IGCSEs at 16 and the IB Diploma (International Baccalaureate Diploma) at 18.
 The English International School Prague has a small teacher to pupil ratio.
 It is owned by Nord Anglia Education, which runs 43 schools internationally, educating more than 34,000 students in 15 countries.